tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ### Adventurer

+#### Book of Justice

+This book is a record of (so far) unpunished injustices.
+When you read this book, select a monster subtype of your choice.
+You gain a +2 bonus to attack rolls, defenses, and saves, and your crit range expands by 2 against that monster and effects created by that monster.
+You can change the monster chosen when you level up.

+**Quirk:** Holds grudges.

+---

 #### Codebook of Nefarious Machinations

 Whenever your group suffers a campaign loss, you gain a temporary 1-point positive relationship with the Prince of Shadows.
 This positive relationship is lost once you gain some benefit from the Prince; you must then explain how your party’s defeat played into the Prince’s stratagems, and now you’re getting your payoff.